Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/Graphs Algorithims/Minimum Spanning Tree Algorthims/Prim's Algorithm/READme.md

 - **Maze Generation**: Creating mazes with corridors that are as short as possible.

 - **Circuit Design**: Optimizing the layout of electronic circuits.

-### Time Complexity

-The time complexity of Prim's Algorithm is O(E log V), where E is the number of edges and V is the number of vertices in the graph.
-This is mainly due to the priority queue operations.

-### Space Complexity

-The space complexity of Prim's Algorithm is O(V + E), where V is the number of vertices and E is the number of edges in the graph.
-This accounts for the space used to store the minimum spanning tree (MST) and the priority queue.